The St David Awards are the national awards of Wales and are nominated for by the public.

 Bravery: Awarded to those who have demonstrated remarkable courageous behaviour or character; doing what is right in difficult situations.
 This may entail simple fearlessness or physical bravery and involves acting in spite of possible harm to one’s self.

 Community Spirit: Intended for people in Wales who have worked to improve their local community or communities across Wales on an ongoing basis.

-Culture: For people who have excelled in the arts or have made a strong contribution to culture in Wales, expressed in any art form, language or medium.
+Culture: For those in, or from Wales who have excelled in the arts and other forms of cultural achievement, expressed in any art form, language or medium.
 This can include, but is not limited to, those who may have succeeded in putting Wales on the world stage.

 Innovation, Science and Technology: Intended for those who have developed techniques or solutions that meet new requirements and who have provided effective products, processes, services, technologies, or ideas that are available to society at large.